Cedric Henderson (basketball, born 1975): Coaching career

+College

-After retiring, Henderson became the assistant coach and head coach of the men's basketball team at Southwest Tennessee Community College for the 2012–2013 and 2018–2019 seasons, respectively.
+Henderson became the assistant coach and head coach of the men's basketball team at Southwest Tennessee Community College for the 2012–2013 and 2018–2019 seasons, respectively.
+At Southwest Tennessee, Henderson coached his son and led the team to a 15–10 record in the 2018–2019 season.
 After Southwest Tennessee Community College he was an assistant coach of the men's basketball team at Christian Brothers University for the 2020–2021 season.

+High school

-He, also, coached high school teams in Memphis.
+Henderson also coached high school teams in Memphis.
 In 2013–2014, he was the head coach at Wooddale High School and the team finished with a 9–16 season.
-And in 2017–2018, he coached at Trezevant High School where the team had a 2–20 record.
+In 2017–2018, he coached at Trezevant High School where the team had a 2–20 record.
 On October 25, 2021, Henderson was named the interim head coach at Collierville High School in Collierville, Tennessee.
 On January 20, 2022, he resigned as interim head coach following an internal investigation and reported potential failure to adhere to Collierville Schools Coaches' Code of Conduct Policy.
-According to the investigation, Mr. Roger Jones, Collierville High School's principal, considered Henderson's comments and language to the basketball team "inappropriate" and said “It has no place in the program and should not be spoken to kids.”
-Henderson responded that the audio of him submitted as a part of the investigation was "recorded without his consent" and he feels it was "edited to make him look bad".
+Henderson is currently the Head Men's Basketball Coach at Memphis Day Academy.

 Personal life

 Henderson received his Bachelor of Interdisciplinary Studies from The University of Memphis in 2008.
 He became a member of Kappa Alpha Psi in 2021.
-Henderson's son, Cedric Henderson, Jr., is a basketball player at University of Arizona.
+Henderson's son, Cedric Henderson Jr., was a basketball player at Campbell University and Arizona.